Police Say Atlanta Shootings Were Likely Not Racially Motivated

-Category: World Politics Hits: 8Six of the eight people who were shot dead at three metro Atlanta massage parlors on Tuesday were Asian women, the Atlanta Journal-Constitution reported today.
+Category: World Politics Hits: 9Six of the eight people who were shot dead at three metro Atlanta massage parlors on Tuesday were Asian women, the Atlanta Journal-Constitution reported today.
 Via CNN: Police have not yet offered a motive in the bloody attacks.
 But because of many of the victims' backgrounds, some public officials and organizations have raised concerns that ethnicity came into play, against a backdrop of an increase in violence against Asian Americans nationwide.
 The shootings -- which happened within the space of about an hour -- began at a parlor about 30 miles northwest of Atlanta.
 That was followed by two more at parlors in northeastern Atlanta.
 South Korea's foreign ministry, which had been in touch with its consulate in Atlanta, has said that four of the victims were of Korean ethnicity.
 A 21-year-old suspect was taken into custody about 150 miles south of Atlanta on Tuesday night, and police say they believe he was likely responsible for the three attacks.
 Authorities are working to notify the victims' next of kin before releasing names.
 UPDATE: (Karoli) Police held a press conference where they said it's possible the killings were not racially motivated.
 Via the Washington Post:

 Read more https://crooksandliars.com/2021/03/police-say-most-atlanta-shooting-spree